This week marks 17 years since Race legend Sir Peter Blake passed away.

-And boy, did he do it in style with a clean sweep in one of the greatest campaigns in the Race’s history.
-Blake, revered by many as the greatest yachtsman of the modern era, was 24 when he took part in the first Whitbread as a watch captain onboard Burton Cutter.
+Revered by many as the greatest yachtsman of the modern era, Blake was 24 when he first took part in the Race as a watch captain onboard Burton Cutter in the debut edition in 1973.

-Blake and his crew won all six legs in that fifth edition – an unprecedented achievement – and the 2.03 metre-tall sailor, instantly recognisable by his blond hair and moustache, could finally celebrate a life-long dream fulfilled.
+Blake and his crew completed a famous 'clean sweep' that edition, winning all six legs, and the skipper, famous for his height, blond shaggy hair and moustache, could finally celebrate a life-long dream fulfilled.

 In fact, as the pair raced into their native Auckland, just a mile separated the boats.
 The battle that ensued was one of the most memorable in sailing history, as Blake got the better of his opponent to steal the honours in his hometown.
-Check out journalist Peter Montgomery remembering the duel below.
+Here's Kiwi journalist Peter Montgomery remembering the duel below.

 "It was about time we won Everest, yeah, but there are a few more around that need to be looked at," said Blake, who would go on to achieve much more in sailing, but would never again take part in Race.

-Knut Frostad, former Volvo Ocean Race CEO, labelled Sir Peter "the best there was in terms of seamanship".
+Knut Frostad, former Race CEO, describes Sir Peter as 'the best there was in terms of seamanship'.

-Blake went on to help mastermind twin America's Cup wins for New Zealand –inspiring a national craze for wearing lucky red socks along the way – and worked tirelessly to raise environmental awareness.
+After the Race, Blake went on to help mastermind twin America's Cup wins for New Zealand – inspiring a national craze for wearing lucky red socks along the way – and worked tirelessly to raise environmental awareness.

 Tragically, he was shot and killed by pirates in December 2001 while on a United Nations voyage in South America.
 He was just 53 and his death shocked a sport and a nation.

-His widow, Lady Pippa Blake, was named an ambassador to the Volvo Ocean Race Legends in 2011, when former participants competed for the Sir Peter Blake Trophy.
+Blake's legacy and achievements live on through the Race today.
+His widow, Lady Pippa Blake, was named an ambassador to the Volvo Ocean Race Legends in 2011, when former participants competed for the Sir Peter Blake Trophy, and his son, James Blake, was an Onboard Reporter in the 2017-18 edition.